Acupuncture for Fertility

 Rachel Taillacq, RN, Certified Acupuncturist

-Rachel has over 12 years of experience treating women’s health, infertility and pregnancy.
+Rachel has over 12 years of experience, successfully treating a myriad of causes for infertility.
 She combines her unique and extensive training in both Eastern and Western medicine to create safe and effective treatment plans for all of her patients.